anarchicgroove/claude-themes/README.md

 ## Notes

 - These themes are designed around the **mobile** claude.ai layout, so they look their best on a phone.
 They work on desktop too, just with more empty space at the edges.
-- If a pale theme looks washed out or nearly white on a desktop monitor, check your **monitor's contrast setting** before blaming the theme — a contrast of 100 clips light colours to pure white and flattens the whole palette.
-Turning it down to around 50 usually brings everything back.
 - Claude's own interface changes from time to time.
 If a theme suddenly looks half-broken, that's usually why — open an issue and I'll take a look.

 ---